Citizen Science – One Square Metre

 The idea is simple, draw a one metre squared area on the sand, I use a string to measure, but it is rough.
-Then pick out every bit of plastic within it, take a shot or log whats in it, and lets build up a database of what is most common out there from Coke caps to nurdles.
-So for the next three months we’re doing just that, and you can to if you want to be part of the film.
+Then pick out every bit of plastic within it, take a shot or log what is in it, and let’s build up a database of what is most common out there from Coke caps to nurdles.
+So for the next three months we’re doing just that, and you can too if you want to be part of the film.
 We’re going to survey as many beaches as possible, to see what is the most common stuff turning up, then armed with the results I’m going to go and film some interviews with the companies involved.
 I’m not suggesting that it is their fault it reached the ocean, but pretty sure it will get them thinking about alternatives.

 The first one is Bourdaines here in Hossegor/Seignosse